hpides/BDL/tutorial_03_hadoop_settings.md

 export HADOOP_CLASSPATH=\$JAVA_HOME/lib/tools.jar
 ```

-Finally we have to configure hadoop.
-Therefore we change the configuration files as follows.
+Finaly we have to configure Hadoop.
+Therefor we change the configuration files as follows.

 ```
 sudo nano /opt/hadoop/etc/hadoop/core-site.xml